navdeepkjohal/NNRPT/readme.md

 (b) Sparse package available here: http://sparse.pydata.org/en/latest/construct.html

-This is the NNRPT model whose corresponding paper is available here: https://arxiv.org/abs/1909.04723
+This is the NNRPT model whose corresponding paper is available [here](https://arxiv.org/abs/1909.04723)

 The implementation is according to the convolutional neural network conversion as explained in the discussion section of the paper.